LightningCreations/lclib/doc/PolymorphicWrapper.md

 PolymorphicWrappers can only be used with polymorphic types.
 If `T` is not a polymorphic type the the behavior is undefined.

 The behavior of a program which specializes PolymorphicWrapper is undefined.

+The owned object may be allocated on the heap, through some unspecified memory resource, or in the object representation of the `PolymorphicWrapper` itself.
+When allocated in the object representation, this will be reffered to as *small-buffer optimization*.
+This optimization can only take place for types which the implementation is able to ensure that the move-constructor of the type will not throw any exceptions (including types `U` for which `std::is_nothrow_move_constructible_v<U>` is true).

 ### Member Types ###